 - Player one then sets up the rules for the race.
 Once everything has been set up, player one presses OK to start the race.

-All of the Switch consoles are now connected.
+- All of the Switch consoles are now connected and the settings have been chosen.
 Enjoy your race!

 One of the best things about the Nintendo Switch is that it offers plenty of games that you can play with friends instead of relying on random online players.
 Several games support local wireless gameplay, but the steps to set everything up are different from one game to the next.